nao4arale/go_gobgp_api/README.md

 You send the Curl with GoBGP's CLI to the REMOTE GoBGP, Run That's CLI on the GoBGPD.
 (On the Restful Auth is JWT.)

+# go_gobgp_client
+This Support tool that Gobgp's CLI sending to the HTTP API.
+Now, Only Support BGP ipv4 flowspec.

 # Examples(Using shell curl command)

 ```bash